RubbaBoy/Qilletni/README.md

   weights myWeights =
       | 25% "Track A" by "Artist"   // Play 25% of every song picked from weightedCollection
       | 5x  "Track B" by "Artist"   // When shuffling, play 5x more than normal
-      | 10% "Inner Playlist" collection by "username"     // 10% of every song, play a song from "Inner Playlist".
-Dont repeat
+      | 10% "Inner Playlist" collection by "username"    // 10% of every song, play a song from "Inner Playlist"
       |~ 15% someFunctionReturningSong()    // 15% of every song, pick one from this method.
 Dont do this twice in a row

   collection weightedCollection = "My Playlist" collection by "username" weights[myWeights]